 IFRS 7, Financial Instruments: Disclosure has been amended to require additional disclosures on transition from IAS 39 to IFRS 9.
-This amendment is effective January 1, 2018.
+The additional disclosures are included in notes 3 and 5 to the interim consolidated financial statements.

 IFRS 15, Revenue from Contracts with Customers